Welcome to Japanese Chamber of Commerce of Northern California

 San Francisco Japantown Foundation

 Formed in 2006 with the vision to preserve and honor San Franicsco Japantown’s history by fostering and providing funding for activities that reflect the Japanese American heritage, and to engage Japanese of all generations and all experiences.
 It identifies and supports historic, social, cultural, economic, and artistic assets that benefit the Japantown community.
-Its annual fundraising event is to introduce "Osechi".
-Next year, it will be held on Jan.
-9th.
+Its annual fundraising event held in January each year is to introduce "Osechi".

 National Japanese American Historical Society